-Home Energy Plus is administered by the Wisconsin Department of Administration's Division of Energy, Housing and Community Resources through a network of county agencies, tribal governments, community-based organizations and utilities.
-The Home Energy Plus (HE+) Program consists of the Wisconsin Home Energy Assistance Program (WHEAP), which provides heating and electric assistance to eligible households, the HE+ Furnace Program, which provides replacement or repair of furnaces, and the Weatherization Assistance Program (WAP), which offers energy efficiency improvements to help eligible customers save energy and money.
+Home Energy Plus (HE+) is administered by the Wisconsin Department of Administration's Division of Energy, Housing and Community Resources through a network of county agencies, tribal governments, community-based organizations and utilities.
+The HE+ Program consists of the Wisconsin Home Energy Assistance Program (WHEAP), which provides heating and electric assistance to eligible households, the HVAC and Water Conservation Program Services, which provide replacement or repair of heating systems, water heaters, leaky fixtures, toilets and piping for eligible customers, and the Weatherization Assistance Program (WAP), which offers energy efficiency improvements to help eligible customers save energy and money.